funkybob/stencil/docs/extending.rst

 -----------

 To have an argument resolved as an expression, use the ``parse_expression`` function.
-This will parse then value passedn, and construct an ``Expression`` instance.
+This will parse then value passed, and construct an ``Expression`` instance.

 Then in render, call ``.resolve(context)`` to get its value.